 The Sheriff's Office provides an accessible and user-friendly method for community members to file complaints via our website.
-Interested individuals can find the complaint form by visiting www.scsheriff.com, navigating to the "I Need To" section, and selecting "Forms and Documents."
+Interested individuals can find the complaint form by visiting www.scsheriff.com, navigating to the "Self Help" section, and selecting "Forms and Documents."

 The Sheriff's Office will investigate all complaints received and will respond to concerns or questions relating to our Military Equipment Policy.
-The Sheriff's Office will provide a timely response regarding the finding of the investigation or answers to the questions, and will work to do so within 30 days of completing the investigation and/or receipt of the questions.
+The Sheriff's Office will provide a timely response regarding the finding of the investigation or answers to the questions, and will work to do so within 30 days of the completed investigations and/or receipt of the questions.